Skip to content

 FTS5 keyword search.

 Use when you have exact tokens.
-Faster than brain_query.
+Faster than memory_query.
 The right call when the user uses a proper noun, a code identifier, or a quoted phrase.
 Failure modes none specific; an empty result set is not an error.

 reference